davidchu-carleton/private-bustub/README.md

 ## Build

 ### Linux / Mac
-To ensure that you have the proper packages on your machine, run the following script to automatically install them:
+To ensure that you have the proper packages on your machine, run the following script to automatically install them (omit `sudo` on Mac):

 ```
 $ sudo build_support/packages.sh